PriyankaSett/statisticsproblems/README.md

 Hope this helps.

-This repository contains different statistical tools for Hypothesis testing
+This repository contains different statistical methods for Hypothesis testing.